anubhavparas/basic-topics-for-programming-interviews/README.md

 - `const` keyword and `const correctness` - basic understanding
 - Size of data types and pointer variable, reference variable,
 - lambda functions,
-- use of `static` method and variable - when to use and when not to,
+- use of `static` method and variable - when to use and when not to.
 - `virtual` keyword and v-table.
 - Inheritance:
   - Multiple Inheritance -  (advantages/disadvantages) - when would you prefer having multiple inheritance in your design?
 - Polymorphism:
   - Overloading:
     - function overloading,
-    - operator overloading
+    - operator overloading.
   - Overriding:
     - v-table, virtual function, pure virtual functions
     - lambda functions - HOW can you achieve a similar behavior using lambda functions?
 Think…